Use these 67 types of keywords strategically for your SEO optimization. If you do, you’re rankings will climb through the roof.

 Why not include a brief review of the information from the page they previously came from into your content?

 These types of keywords are called upstream keywords and can be very powerful.

 One way of identifying such upstream content is finding out which pages link to your content or to content similar to yours.

 After reading your content, where do readers go?

-To identify such downstream content, check which pages you link out to or what pages similar to yours link out to.
+To identify such downstream content, check which pages you link out to.

 iii.
 Vertical Keywords

-These type of keywords are what people often think of when LSI keywords are mentioned.
+These types of keywords are what people often think of when LSI keywords are mentioned.